 What I mean with “cultivated in the Middle East”, you say?
 Well, let me present you the founders and eminent figures that are behind the ideology we are talking about:

 Surely we have not found any “diversity” here…

 Now, I just wish to share with you the perspective on Feminism of two European Traditionalists:

 Julius Evola on Feminism:

-“We can’t ask ourselves if “the woman” is superior or inferior “to man” more than we can ask ourselves if water is superior or inferior to fire.
-Therefore, for each of the sexes the criterion of measurement cannot be given from the opposite sex, but exclusively from the “idea” of their own sex.
-The only thing that can be done is, in other terms, establish the superiority or the inferiority of a certain woman according to her being more or less near to the female typicity, to the pure or absolute women; and analogous thing also applies to man.
-The “demands” of modern woman derives, therefore, from wrong ambitions, besides from a complex of inferiority – from the wrong idea that a woman as such, as “only woman”, is inferior to man.
-Rightfully has been said that feminism has not fighted for the “rights of woman” but rather, without realizing it, for the right of woman to be the same as a man: thing that, even if it were possible outside of the exterior practicistic-intellectual plane just said, would be equivalent to the right of woman to distort herself, to degenerate.
-The only qualitative criterion is, let us repeat, that of the degree of more or less perfect realization of one’s own nature.
-There is no doubt that a woman that is perfectly woman is superior to a man that is imperfectly man, in the same way as a peasant loyal to the land, who performs perfectly his functions, is superior to a king unable to perform his task”.
+“We can’t ask ourselves if “the woman” is superior or inferior “to the man” more than we can ask ourselves if water is superior or inferior to fire.
+Therefore, for each of the sexes the criterion of measurement cannot be given from the opposite sex, but exclusively from the “idea” of one’s own sex.
+The only thing that can be done is, in other terms, to establish the superiority or the inferiority of a certain woman according to her being more or less near to the female typicity, to the pure and absolute women; and analogous thing also applies to man.
+The “demands” of modern woman derive, therefore, from wrong ambitions, besides from a complex of inferiority – from the wrong idea that a woman as such, as “only woman”, is inferior to man.
+Rightfully has been said that feminism has not really fighted for the “rights of woman” but rather, without realizing it, for the right of woman to make herself equal to man: thing that, even if it was possible outside of the superficial practical-intellectual plane before mentioned, would be equivalent to the right of woman to distort herself, to degenerate.
+The only qualitative criterion is, we repeat it, that of the degree of more or less perfect realization of one’s own nature.
+There is no doubt that a woman who is perfectly woman is superior to a man who is imperfectly man, in the same way as a peasant loyal to the land, who performs perfectly his function, is superior to a king unable to perform his function”.